16 Tips for Traveling with Kids

 3. I can’t hear you

-We’re past the crying stage, mostly.
-But I do recall one joyous 6-hour drive with our oldest when he was 1.
+We’re past the crying stage now.
+But I do recall one joyous 6-hour drive with our oldest when he was just a few months old.
 We were delivering a wildland fire truck from Colorado to South Dakota.
-It was just me in the car with our son behind the truck.
+It was just me in the car with our son following Greg in the truck.
 Our son started crying at 45 minutes in and cried until we stopped in South Dakota.
-We stopped and tried to console him and feed him.
+Of course we stopped a few times and tried to console him and feed him.
 Nothing doing.
 He cried.
+And cried.
 So be prepared to withstand the crying.

 Do you have any additional tips for traveling with kids?
 Share your comments below.